HomagGroup/HOMAG-Connect/Applications/IntelliDivide/Documentation/Authorization/Authorization.md

 ![alt text](AuthorizationKey04.jpg)

-<strong>Note: Make sure to keep your access token confidential as it provides authorized access to the apps.</strong>
+<strong>Note:</strong>Make sure to keep your access token confidential as it provides authorized access to the apps.